ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 For the pfSense virtual machines network configuration, we will use the following values which should be replaced with your own values:

-* FAILOVER_IP = The address of your failover IP
+- FAILOVER_IP = The address of your failover IP
-* Virtual MAC address = The MAC address created in the OVH control panel
+- Virtual MAC address = The MAC address created in the OVH control panel
-* GATEWAY_IP = The address of your default gateway
+- GATEWAY_IP = The address of your default gateway

 #### Assigning a virtual MAC address

-Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} and click on the `Dedicated`{.action} menu.
+Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} and click on the `server`{.action} menu.
 Then click on the `IP`{.action} menu on the left side of the page, and then locate your failover IP address in the table.

 ![Failover IP](images/virtual_mac_01_2020.png){.thumbnail}